Fire protection

 - Routines must be adapted to the individual building, activity, risk and individuals who need assistance.

-Report deviations, faults and deficiencies that may reduce the fire safety.
+Read about how to report deviations, faults and deficiencies that may reduce the fire safety.
 For deviations that significantly reduces fire safety, the National Fire Regulation require that measures are immediately taken until the risk is normalized.

 For high risk units or units where someone might need assisted escape, a locally adapted evacuation plan may be necessary.
 Check whether this applies to your premises.